 Achieving financial independence is easy and simple… in exactly the same way as losing weight is easy and simple.
 Just eat less calories than you burn over a long enough period of time.
 Financial independence is no different.
 Just spend less money than you earn over a long enough period of time.

 You have heard this song a thousand times, and it is always true.
+But, that doesn’t mean it is easy.
+It requires discipline and time.
+Fortunately, there are ways to make financial independence easy and painless.

-Easy Way How To Be Financially Independent
+Easy Way How to Be Financially Independent

 - Save 10% of your income, preferably as soon as you start working.